casid/jte/DOCUMENTATION.md

 @endif
 ```

-Since Java 14+ you can also use InstanceOf Pattern matching:
+Since Java 14+ you can also use Pattern Matching for instanceof (https://openjdk.java.net/jeps/394):

 ```xml
 @if (model instanceof SubModel subModel)